Mino5531/PongServer/README.md

 # PongServer

-Simple server for a pong game.
+This is a simple server I wrote for school for a pong game.
+The server is written in python 2.7.
+It will work with Tigerjython.
+(Specification from my teacher...)